Aplus Framework Docs

 Response

-After running a request in the client, it will return an instance of the Response class.
+After running a Request in the Client, it may return an instance of the Response class.

 Response Protocol